Skip to content

 Indicative price grid

 Couple “duo” packages typically add a 15 to 20 per cent premium over double individual rates.
-Some spas, like those in our Clair Azur review, integrate Californian massage into full hammam-sauna-massage packages.
+Major French spas often bundle Californian massage into full hammam, sauna and massage packages, with a 150 to 350 euros price tag for a half-day experience.

 Contraindications and precautions